 Thermal Sciences.
 Concerned with the thermal behavior of all materials - solid, liquid and gaseous.
 The subject is divided into three important branches, namely, thermodynamics, energy conversion and heat transfer.
 Thermodynamics is the study of the interaction between a material and its environment when heat and/or work are involved.
 Energy conversion is a study of the transformation of one form of energy to another, such as the conversion of solar energy to electrical energy in a solar cell.
 Heat transfer is a study of the processes by which thermal energy is transferred from one body of material to another.
-Because it takes energy to drive any apparatus and some of the energy always shows up as thermal energy, the thermal sciences interact with all other areas of study and can never be ignored in the design synthesis process.
+Since energy is required to drive any apparatus and since some of the energy is thermal energy, the thermal sciences interact with all other areas of study as an integral part of the design process.